axibase/atsd/administration/support.md

 ## 5. Portal Configuration

-Attach this if the problem is related to charts and portals.
+Attach the following inputs if the problem is related to charts, widgets, and portals.

 1. Screenshot of the affected portal.

-2. Portal configuration text.
+2. Portal configuration text from the **Portals > Configure** page.

+3. Series query response [captured](https://github.com/axibase/charts/blob/master/troubleshooting/capture_response.md) using Developer Tools in the browser.

+## 6. Client Libraries

+1. API Client name and version.

+2. Execution environment such as Python version and dependency module versions.

+3. Error message reported by the client application.

+## 7. JDBC Driver

+1. Driver version.

+2. JVM version of the Java application executing the driver.

+3. [JDBC URL](https://github.com/axibase/atsd-jdbc#jdbc-url) including any [connection properties](https://github.com/axibase/atsd-jdbc#jdbc-connection-properties-supported-by-driver) specified when connecting to the database.

+4. Java stack trace of the issue encountered by the driver

+5. Error messages received by the hosting application.